postmanlabs/labs-docs/src/pages/docs/integrations/ci-integrations.md

 ## Configuring Newman for CI

-Running API tests as part of your CI pipeline helps to ensure that expectations between your API producers and consumers stay in sync.
+Running API tests as part of your CI pipeline helps to keep expectations between your API producers and consumers in sync.

 To run your API tests along with each build, first generate the Newman configuration code in Postman.
 Then add the configuration code to your CI project.
 Each time a CI build runs, Newman uses the Postman API to run the collections that contain your tests.
 You can view the results of your tests in Postman.